England. Change location

 Preparatory work

-The module website includes some induction materials that will help you learn to navigate the website, organise your study materials and start developing a personal development plan.
-You will be able to access the module website 2-3 weeks before the module starts so that you can work through these activities.
+The module website includes induction materials to help you navigate the website, organise your study materials and start a personal development plan.
+You can access the module website 2–3 weeks before the module begins.

 Register